netxms/netxms-doc/admin/user-management.rst

 .. versionadded:: 1.2.15

-NetXMS can perform one-way synchronization of users and groups with external LDAP server.
+|product_name| can perform one-way synchronization of users and groups with external LDAP server.
 User list replica is refreshed automatically.

-Already existing NetXMS users or groups will not be modified during initial synchronization (e.g. user "admin" or group "Everyone").
+Already existing |product_name| users or groups will not be modified during initial synchronization (e.g. user "admin" or group "Everyone").

 LDAP synchronization configuration
 ----------------------------------